christiskatsouris/Induction-R/README.md

 <img src="https://github.com/christiskatsouris/Introduction-R/blob/main/Data/graph2.png" width="500"/>

+### Task

+Similar to Example 3, draw random samples from the Exponential distribution and plot the distribution of the sum of i.i.d Exponentially distributed random variables for different sample sizes (e.g., $n = 1,2,4,8)$.

 ## Example 4

 Write-up the code for an R function that estimates the maximum likelihood estimate for the geometric distribution.
 HINT: Use a stopping rule by considering the convergence of the computational algorithm.